iangudger/confluence/README.md

   -torrentGrace    (time.Duration)   How long to wait to drop a torrent after its last request (Default: 1m0s)
 ```

-Confluence will announce itself to DHT, and wait for HTTP activity.
+Inundation will announce itself to DHT, and wait for HTTP activity.
 Torrents are added to the client as needed.
 Without an active request on a torrent, it is kicked from the client after the torrent grace period.
 Its data however may remain in the cache for future uses of that torrent.

 Routes
 ======